Detrav/DetravRecipeCalculator/readme.md

 + Added prompt to download the icon pack when opening the icon selection window.
 + Added download prompt localization.
 + Added format description to color tooltip: #rgb, #argb, #rrggbb, #aarrggbb.
++ Added ability to paste icon from clipboard.
 ```